ucrawler/nntplexer/README.md

 todo

-cache articles on mongodb using ttl
+cache articles on mongodb using ttl and/or s3 / cf r2

 skip backends using article postdate and backend retention